Treaty Land Acknowledgement

 Schools are places of hope.
-Together, we look forward to opening the doors of Dr. Anne Anderson High School to our students, their families and our community.
-Our school will be a safe, welcoming and inclusive place where our connections with one another and our greater community will be underpinned by kindness, compassion and respect.
-We will be relentless in our efforts to provide every student with a high quality educational experience that will prepare them for their futures.
-Our students will have endless opportunities to develop their interests, passions and leadership skills through school initiatives, teams, and extra-curricular offerings.
+Together, we opened the doors of Dr. Anne Anderson High School to our students, their families and our community.
+Our school is a safe, welcoming and inclusive place where our connections with one another and our greater community are underpinned by kindness, compassion and respect.
+We are relentless in our efforts to provide every student with a high quality educational experience that prepares them for their futures.
+Our students have endless opportunities to develop their interests, passions and leadership skills through school initiatives, teams, and extra-curricular offerings.

 Hope is about dwelling in possibility and dreaming for the future.
-Leveraging the informative voices of our youth, we will create a school where students thrive, feel pride, and leave a legacy for those who follow.
+Leveraging the informative voices of our youth, we are creating a school where students thrive, feel pride, and leave a legacy for those who follow.

 NANASKOWMOWIN - THANKFULNESS

-Opening a new school, together, will be a privilege.
-As you walk in the doors of your school for the first time, and as you stand beneath the giant tipi structure, it is my hope that you will feel thankful for the opportunity to be part of this special beginning and to be carrying forward your own and Dr. Anderson’s legacy.
+Opening our new school has been a privilege.
+As you walk in the doors of our school for the first time, and as you stand beneath the giant tipi structure, it is our hope that you also will feel thankful for the opportunity to be part of this special beginning and to be carrying forward your own and Dr. Anderson’s legacy.

 With appreciation for your support and this opportunity to walk alongside and learn with you,